How to Make a Timetable

 4. Allocate time to each task appropriately:

 This is an important step, as you need to know how much time must be spent on each task.
 This way you can successfully get everything done.
+For example, if you want to study math on a Saturday morning, have a rough idea of the chapters/areas you’d like to get done.
+Maybe you want to study Algebra.
+Get a rough approximate of the areas of Algebra you want to do, and plan accordingly.

 credit: Weifling Consulting